dscorzoni/dscorzoni/README.md

 </details>

-I also have some background on Data Engineering, using task scheduler frameworks as **Airflow**, and building star-schema tables based on logging tables.
+I also have some background on Data Engineering, using task scheduler frameworks as **Airflow**, and building star-schema design and dimensional tables based on app logging data.
 Another think that I love to do is building dashboards.
 I have experience with FB's proprietary tools but also like to work with **Tableau**.

 To connect with me: